EOSChronicleProject/chronicle-tutorial/01_nodeos_server_setup.md

   a new snapshot of a ZFS filesystem, and the snapshot is very economical for nodeos data because most of it is append-only (except for state file which is randomly written).
-The snapshot content can later be copied to spme other media or remote location without interrupting the service.
+The snapshot content can later be copied to some other media or remote location without interrupting the service.

 * Fast lz4 compression.
 Even on fast NVMe, the compression does not